 - Rescuers should contact EMS through a bystander if available.

-- Rescuers must reassure the victim and treat for shock.
+- Rescuers must reassure the victim and treat them for shock.

 - The main focus of this component is to raise awareness of the risk of spinal injury in aquatics environments.